informalsystems/hermes/guide/src/light_clients.md

 #### Removing all light client peers from a chain

-In order to remove all light peers configuration from a chain execute the following command:
+In order to remove from the configuration all light peers for a chain execute the following command:

 ```shell
 hermes -c [CONFIG_FILE] light rm -c [CHAIN_ID] -y --all